 Understanding Periodized Rehab & Load Management for Better Recovery

-The path to full function isn't a straight line when recovering from an injury.
+Unfortunately, the path to full function typically is not a straight line when recovering from an injury.
+However, with appropriate periodized rehab and load management, setbacks during the rehab process can be decreased.

 Periodized rehabilitation and load management refer to a structured approach that progressively rebuilds physical capacity by carefully controlling exercise intensity and volume.

-In this guide, we'll share knowledge about how this systematic approach can help protect healing tissues while gradually rebuilding strength and function.
+In this guide, we'll share knowledge about how this systematic approach can help protect healing tissues while gradually rebuilding strength and function back to a better version of yourself.

 Why Periodization Matters in Rehabilitation